Royal Ascot lacks special feeling this year, says leading trainer Johnston - RFI

 "It is an historic race and my first win at Royal Ascot with Double Trigger in 1995.
 It was a very, very special day."

-Johnston, whose staff stand out at racetracks with their tartan waistcoats, says it is a shame owners cannot come racing due to the strict regulations laid down.
+Johnston, whose staff stand out at racetracks with their tartan waistcoats, says it is a shame owners cannot come racing due to the strict health regulations.

 "The owners have kept the business afloat," he said.